privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 Please note that without a previous selection of a certain token, all found tokens will be exported.

-Export only possible with HOTP and TOTP token.
+Export is only possible with HOTP and TOTP token.

 Example::